Daily Briefing: G19 - Merkel's gamble

-LONDON Often noted for her caution, Angela Merkel has taken a couple of big gambles with today's nervously watched G20 meeting.
+LONDON (Reuters) - Often noted for her caution, Angela Merkel has taken a couple of big gambles with today's nervously watched G20 meeting.

 By staging the talks in Hamburg - a historic port trading city that is also home to many far-left radicals - she wants to show those autocratic leaders among her guests that it is possible to be open to the world and even dissent while remaining strong.
 That could backfire if the violence that accompanied anti-capitalism protests overnight gets worse in coming days.